General Class Info

 d) Teams, if any, will go at the discretion of the teachers.

-A dancer transferring from one certified teacher to another certified teacher will undergo a six-month suspension from competition.
+A dancer transferring from one certified teacher to another certified teacher (from any Irish Dance organization) will undergo a six-month suspension from competition.
 The suspension will be imposed beginning with the postmark date of the notification letter that is sent to the Transfer Secretary of the Mid-Atlantic Region.
 This letter is to be sent by the new teacher/school.